-Provisions Page Reference In OCBC Annual Report 2019 Provision 1.2 The induction, training and development provided to new and existing directors.
-Pages 87 and 88 Provision 1.3 Matters that require Board approval.
-Page 85 Provision 1.4 Names of the Board Committee members, the terms of reference, delegation of the Board's authority to make decisions, and a summary of each Board Committee's activities.
-Pages 85 and 86 Provision 1.5 The number of Board and Board Committee meetings and the directors' attendance at such meetings.
-Page 87 Provision 2.1 (a) The Board should identify in the Company's Annual Report each director it considers to be independent (b) Where the Board considers a director, who has served on the Board for more than nine years from the date of his/her first appointment, to be independent, the reasons for considering him/her as independent should be disclosed.
-Pages 12 to 15 and 88 Not applicable Provision 2.4 The board diversity policy and progress made towards implementing the board diversity policy, including objectives.
-Page 88 Provision 3.1 Relationship between the Chairman and the CEO if they are immediate family members.
-Not applicable Provision 4.3 Process for the selection, appointment and re-appointment of directors to the Board, including the criteria used to identify and evaluate potential new directors and channels used in searching for appropriate candidates.
-Pages 88 and 89 Provision 4.4 If the Board determines that a director is independent notwithstanding the existence of a relationship with the Company, its related corporations, its substantial shareholders or its officers, which may affect his/her independence, the relationships and the Board's reasons for considering him/her as independent should be disclosed.
-Page 88 Provision 4.5 (a) Listed company directorships and principal commitments of each director should be disclosed (b) If a director holds significant number of directorships and principal commitments, the Nominating Committee and Board should disclose reasoned assessment of the director's ability to diligently discharge his/her duties.
-Pages 12 to 15 and 89 Provision 5.2 The Board should state in the Company's Annual Report how the assessments of the Board, its Board Committees and each director have been conducted, including the identity of any external facilitator and its connection (if any) with the Company or any of its directors.
-Page 90 Provision 6.4 The Company should disclose the engagement of any remuneration consultants and their independence in the Annual Report.
-Page 90 Provision 8.1 Disclose the policy and criteria for setting remuneration, as well as names, amounts and breakdown of remuneration of: (a) Each individual director and the CEO (b) At least the top five key management personnel (who are not directors or the CEO) in bands no wider than \$\$250,000 and in aggregate the total remuneration paid to these key management personnel.
-For CEO and Management: Pages 91 to 95 For the Company's Directors: Pages 90, 91 and 94
+Provisions Page Reference In OCBC Annual Report 2020 Provision 1.2 The induction, training and development provided to new and existing directors.
+Pages 93 and 94 Provision 1.3 Matters that require Board approval.
+Page 90 Provision 1.4 Names of the Board Committee members, the terms of reference, delegation of the Board's authority to make decisions, and a summary of each Board Committee's activities.
+Pages 91 and 92 Provision 1.5 The number of Board and Board Committee meetings and the directors' attendance at such meetings.
+Pages 93 Provision 2.1 (a) The Board should identify in the Company's Annual Report each director it considers to be independent (b) Where the Board considers a director, who has served on the Board for more than nine years from the date of his/her first appointment, to be independent, the reasons for considering Pages 12 to 15 and 94 Not applicable him/her as independent should be disclosed.
+Provision 2.4 The board diversity policy and progress made towards implementing the board diversity policy, including objectives.
+Page 94 Provision 3.1 Relationship between the Chairman and the CEO if they are immediate family members.
+Not applicable Provision 4.3 Process for the selection, appointment and reappointment of directors to the Board, including the criteria used to identify and evaluate potential new directors and channels used in searching for appropriate candidates.
+Pages 94 and 95 Provision 4.4 If the Board determines that a director is independent notwithstanding the existence of a relationship with the Company, its related corporations, its substantial shareholders or its officers, which may affect his/her independence, the relationships and the Board's reasons for considering him/her as independent should be disclosed.
+Page 94 Provision 4.5 (a) Listed company directorships and principal commitments of each director should be disclosed (b) If a director holds significant number of directorships and principal commitments, the Nominating Committee and Board should disclose reasoned assessment of the director's ability to diligently discharge his/her duties.
+Pages 12 to 15, 95 and 96 Provision 5.2 The Board should state in the Company's Annual Report how the assessments of the Board, its Board Committees and each director have been conducted, including the identity of any external facilitator and its connection (if any) with the Company or any of its directors.
+Page 96 Provision 6.4 The Company should disclose the engagement of any remuneration consultants and their independence in the Annual Report.
+Page 96 Provision 8 Clear disclosure of remuneration policies, level and mix of remuneration, and procedure for setting remuneration, and the relationship between remuneration, performance and value creation.
+Pages 96 to 101 Provision 8.1 Disclose the policy and criteria for setting remuneration, as well as names, amounts and breakdown of remuneration of: (a) Each individual director and the CEO (b) At least the top five key management personnel (who are not directors or the CEO) in bands no wider than S\$250,000 and in aggregate the total remuneration paid to these key management personnel.
+For CEO and Management: Pages 97 to 101 For the Company's Directors: Pages 96, 97 and 100